-Example: You were invited to speak at a conference about your duties and experience as a librarian.
-Because you would be speaking about your role as a City employee, you may not accept an honorarium for the appearance.
+Example: You were invited to speak at a conference about your duties and experience as a City Commissioner.
+Because you would be speaking about your role as a City elected official, you may not accept an honorarium for the appearance.